dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 then you know you *do* need a None check.

-You could instead just ask your LLM assistant to complete the line.
-But how does your assistant know if `num` is nullable?
+Now, suppose you asked your LLM assistant to complete the line.
+How does your assistant know if `num` is nullable?
 Our experiments show that, after analyzing millions of programs, LLMs learn to approximate the same typing rules.

-If we ask an LLM early in it's pre-training process to complete the program above, it produces:
+If we ask an LLM early in its pre-training process to complete the program above, it produces:

 ![](images/robot-brain-blue.png){.codelogo .bare}\